hyperledger/indy-hipe/text/0155-rich-schema-mapping/README.md

     - `schema`:  An `id` of the corresponding Rich Schema
     - `attributes` (dict): A dict of all the schema attributes the Mapping object is going to map to encodings and use in credentials.
                     An attribute may have nested attributes matching the schema structure.
+                    In addition to the schema attributes, it must contain the following default attributes required by any W3C compatible verifiable credential:

+        - `issuer`
+        - `issuanceDate`

          Every leaf attribute's value is an array of the following pairs:

         - `enc` (string): Encoding object (referenced by its `id`) to be used for representation of the attribute as an integer.
         - `rank` (int): Rank of the attribute to define the order in which the attribute is signed by the Issuer.
 It is important that no two `rank` values may be identical.